marklocklear/vagrant-rails/linux_and_mac.md

 		Rails 3.2.13

 Thats it.
 You are done!
+When you are ready to exit the VM just type 'exit' in the VM console.
+Then type 'vagrant halt' in your locahost's console.